chrisragasa/javascript-isnt-weird/README.md

 var c = {
   name: 'The c object',
   log: function() {
-    var self = this; // set by reference - this pattern is used often
+    var self = this; // set by reference, pointing to the whole object `c` - this pattern is used often

     self.name = 'Updated c object';
     console.log(self);